alexdesousa/alexdesousa.github.io/_posts/2026-05-16-building-planck-introducing-planck.md

 Inter-agent tools are how agents talk to each other.
 They are the mechanism behind the team model:

-- `call_agent`: sends a task to another agent and blocks until it responds.
-Use when the result is needed before continuing.
+- `call_agent`: sends a synchronous message from a delegator agent to a target agent.
 The target agent calls `respond_agent` when done.
-- `send_agent`: sends a task and returns immediately.
-The target agent works in parallel and calls `respond_agent` when done.
+- `send_agent`: sends an asynchronous message from a delegator agent to a target agent.
+The target also calls `respond_agent` when done.
+This will trigger a new turn in the delegator agent if it ended its previous turn.
-- `respond_agent`: signals completion back to the delegator.
-Every worker that receives work via `send_agent` uses this to return its result.
+- `respond_agent`: the target agent responds to the delegator agent.
-- `spawn_agent`: orchestrator-only.
-Creates a new worker at runtime with a given role, system prompt, and tool list.
+- `spawn_agent`: creates a new worker at runtime with a given model, role, system prompt, and tool list.
 The team can grow dynamically without restarting.
-- `destroy_agent`: terminates a worker permanently and removes it from the team.
+- `destroy_agent`: terminates an agent permanently and removes it from the team.
-- `interrupt_agent`: aborts a worker's current turn without terminating it.
-The worker stays alive and returns to idle.
+- `interrupt_agent`: aborts an agent's current turn without terminating it.
+The agent stays alive and returns to idle.

 ### Skill Tools